guardrails-ai/guardrails/docs/concepts/installing_validators.md

 ## Installing

-Once you have found a Validator on the hub, you can click on the Validator REAMDE to find the install link.
+Once you have found a Validator on the hub, you can click on the Validator `README` to find the install link.

 ### Using CLI